allegheny-computer-science-201-f2020/final/final.md

 - [ ] True.
 - [ ] False.

 11\.
-What does a language-based security entail?
+[5 points] What does a language-based security entail?
 Describe what it is, provide at least one problem that may arise in a language-based security and how it can be solved.

 12\.
-Suppose you want to (or have to) write a new programming language.
+[10 points] Suppose you want to (or have to) write a new programming language.
 List all of the necessary steps (things to consider/decide on and things to develop) to accomplish this task.